Advertisement Close

 The official logo of the Arab America Foundation.
 Photo: Arab America Foundation

-This article provides a guide for the do’s and don’ts that applicants should follow when applying for Arab America Foundation’s three initiatives, and it provides information about how to make a strong application.
-In addition, many of these suggested items are common-sense measures that may seem small, but they are quite beneficial to the applicant.
+This article provides a guide for the do’s and don’ts that applicants should follow when applying for the Arab America Foundation’s three initiatives, and it includes information about how to make a robust application.
+In addition, many of these suggested items are common-sense measures that may seem small, but they are pretty beneficial to the applicant.

 1. DO Make sure to complete the entire application: